 Comparing your business loan options is a smart move when you’re looking to start a business or expand into new markets.
-Our business loan calculator and other financial calculators can help you plan for many of your future financial needs.
+Take the time to learn more about business loans and view our top picks for small businesses before you commit to a lender.

 Frequently asked questions

 Our answers to some common questions about business loans.

 What is the average interest rate for a small business loan?

 The average interest rate for a business loan can run from 4% to over 250% APR, depending on the type of loan.
 Bank loans tend to have the lowest rates, while merchant cash advances are often the most expensive.